ACC-COSC2325-002-FA16/groupproject2-charlie/readme.rst

 - describe the basic hardware components you chose to experiment with.
 - You should also describe the experiment you are going to conduct that demonstrates that hardware.
 - This section is not a detailed report on those components, just a basic introduction to the parts you ended up with, and the demonstration you decided to set up.

+For our project, we decided to use the 16x2 LCD display and an Arduino microcontroller.
+To get it working all that was needed was around twelve jumper wires, a basic breadboard and the microcontroller.
+We decided to display a simple message on the LCD screen.
+This proved a very daunting task.
+After much research and meticulous reading of wiring diagrams, we were successful. [[[As soon as we were comfortable with the assembly language for the LCD, we were eager to add more components to our demonstration.
+Being in the holiday mood, we added blinking LED lights and a nice tune with the buzzer.]]

 The Microcontroller Platform
 ============================